 Glass is known as the purest form of crystal meth.
 It is between 90% and 100% methamphetamine.
 It is called glass because it looks like rock salt and has a crystalline appearance.
 Glass is known to give users a longer period of feeling high.
 The sudden rush of euphoria is characteristic of crystal methamphetamine use.
 Some users continue to feel the euphoria for 24 hours or more.
 Due to the high concentration of methamphetamine, glass is much more addictive than meth.

 Speed is the cheapest and most popular version of crystal meth.
 It is greasy and much less pure than glass or crystal meth.
-As a result, it is much less expensive and can easily be found on the street.
+As a result, it is much less expensive and easy to find on the street.

 Methamphetamine Is A Synthetic Stimulant